Hello dear friends!

 12. Make a healthy smoothie

 Eating healthy is hard sometimes, so why not just throw a bunch of stuff in a blender?
-Grab some fruit, coconut milk or water, maybe some protein powder, and done.
-No cooking and minimal mess.
+Grab some fruit, coconut milk or water, maybe a little superfood, and done.
+No cooking, and minimal mess.

 13. Declutter a drawer or shelf